koobzaar/Exalted/README.md

 8. **Select the default skin**: Make sure to select the default skin for your champion.
 The Exalted doesn't overlapse any skin.
 9. **Launch the Game**: Once the injection is complete, wait for the League match to start.

-### Installation

-1. **Download the Latest Release**: Head over to our [GitHub releases page](https://github.com/koobzaar/Exalted/releases) to download the latest version of Exalted.
-2. **Exctract the file**: Exctract using 7Zip or NanaZip.
-3. **Run the Installer**: Follow the installation process as prompted by the installer.
-4. **Launch and Start**: Open Exalted, and you’re ready to start browsing and injecting skins!
 ### How It Works

 Exalted follows a clear and organized process to ensure that the skin injection is smooth and easy for users.
 Below is a flowchart that represents the key steps: